abhay-byte/AI_FILE/README.md

-# AI Unit 2: Knowledge Representation & Reasoning Practical File
+# AI Practical File: Knowledge Representation & Reasoning Practical File

-This repository contains the practical exercises for Unit 2 of an Artificial Intelligence (AI) course, focusing on Knowledge Representation and Reasoning (KR&R).
+This repository contains the practical exercises of an Artificial Intelligence (AI) course, focusing on Knowledge Representation and Reasoning (KR&R).
 The experiments cover various topics including First-Order Logic (FOL), Prolog programming, planning, search algorithms, and basic Natural Language Processing (NLP) techniques using Python's NLTK library.

 The code is implemented primarily in **Prolog** and **Python**.